NicolasOmar/angular-practice/README.md

  - How to organize app structure using Modules
    - Understanding of `core`, `shared` and `feature module` concepts for module creation
    - Separate routing configs in each module
-   - How to improve app performance and loading implementing `Lazy Loading`
+   - How to improve app performance and loading by implementing `Lazy Loading`
    - Understanding of implementation strategies for services (provide at the module level in specific cases)
  - How to use `environments variables` to store sensible keys when you deploy your app
  - Make a web offline through Service Workers